 The process of Kalamkari printing involves 23 steps.
-From the natural process of bleaching the fabric, softening it, sun drying, preparing natural dyes, hand painting, to the processes of air drying and washing, the entire procedure is a process that requires precision and an eye for detailing.
+From the natural process of bleaching the fabric, softening it, sun drying, preparing natural dyes, and hand painting, to the processes of air drying and washing, the entire procedure is a process that requires precision and an eye for detailing.

 In Kalamkari Fabric Printing, The cotton fabric is first treated with a solution of cow dung and bleach.
 After keeping the fabric in this solution for hours, the fabric gets a uniform off-white color.

 After this, the cotton fabric is immersed in a mixture of buffalo milk and Myrobalans.
 This avoids smudging of dyes in the fabric when it is painted with natural dyes.

 Later, the fabric is washed under running water to get rid of the odor of buffalo milk.
 The fabric likewise, is washed twenty times and dried under the sun.
 Once the fabric is ready for painting, artists sketch motifs and designs on the fabric.

 Post this, the Kalamkari artists prepare dyes using natural sources to fill colors within the kalamkari drawings.
-Incorporating minute details, the Kalamkari use ‘tamarind twig’ as pen the main Kalamkari tool, to sketch beautiful motifs of Krishna Raas-Leela, Indian god and goddesses like Parvati, Vishnu, Shri Jaganath; designs of a peacock, lotus, and scenes from the Hindu epics like Mahabharata and Ramayana.
+Incorporating minute details, the Kalamkari use ‘tamarind twig’ as pen the main Kalamkari tool, to sketch beautiful motifs of Krishna Raas-Leela, Indian Gods and Goddesses like Parvati, Vishnu, Shri Jaganath; designs of peacock, lotus, and scenes from the Hindu epics like Mahabharata and Ramayana.

 The Colors of Kalamkari Printing

 The colors used in Kalamkari printing are earthly colors like indigo, rust, mustard, black and green.
 Natural dyes used to paint colors in Kalamkari art are extracted from natural sources without chemicals or artificial matter.

 For instance, craftsmen extract black color by blending jaggery, water, and iron filings which they essentially use for outlining the sketches.
 While mustard or yellow is derived by boiling pomegranate peels, red hues are created from the bark of madder or Algirin.
 Likewise, blue is obtained from indigo, and green is derived by mixing yellow and blue together.

 Types of Kalamkari Printing

 There are two types of Kalamkari Printing in India: